 Again, the reverse mortgage is best used not as a last resort, but as a safety net (i.e., “retirement insurance”) to help protect and preserve assets throughout retirement.
 Wade Pfau, a prominent retirement researcher and thought-leader in the reverse mortgage space, wrote:

 [The reverse mortgage] must not be viewed in isolation, but rather as how it contributes to an overall plan.
 The value of the reverse mortgage can mostly be found in its diversifying benefits for investments in retirement.
 Taking distributions from investments can dig a hole that is hard to recover from, and wise use of the reverse mortgage protects the investment portfolio in retirement.

-Again, the reverse mortgage is best used before you’re already in a financial hole.
+Again, a reverse mortgage is best used before the financial situation becomes desperate.